FREQUENTLY ASKED QUESTIONS

 YOUTH FUN RUN

-Q3.
+Q6.
 When and where will the Youth Fun Run take place?

-Q4.
+Q7.
 What is the cost of the Youth Fun Run?

 A. The Youth Fun Run is $10.00 per participant, including taxes plus Race Roster processing fees.

-Q5.
-Will there be awards?
+Q8.
+Will there be medals?

 A. Participation medals will be awarded to all participants.

-Q6.
+Q9.
 Will there be T-shirts for the children?

-Q8.
+Q11.
 Will there be snacks available after the Youth Fun Run?

 A. Yes.
 Nutritional snacks and refreshments will be provided to participants only after the run.

-Q9: Participants in any Fredericton Marathon race weekend event will be entering areas where photography, audio and video recording may occur, including the Youth Run event.
+Q12: Participants in any Fredericton Marathon race weekend event will be entering areas where photography, audio and video recording may occur, including the Youth Run event.

 By allowing your minor child or minor children to participate in the Youth Fun Run, you are entering an area where photography, audio and video recording may occur.
 By entering the event area, you consent to such recording photography, audio recording, video recording and its/their release, publication, exhibition, or reproduction.